kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 * `controller-revision-hash` label is added to the PVCs.

 Naturally, most of the update control logic also applies to PVCs.
-* If `updateStrategy` is `RollingUpdate`, update the PVCs in the order from the largest ordinal to the smallest.
+If `updateStrategy` is `RollingUpdate`, update the PVCs in the order from the largest ordinal to the smallest.
-* If `updateStrategy` is `OnDelete`, only update the PVCs if the Pod is deleted manually.
 However, `minReadySeconds` is not considered when only PVCs are updated. because it is hard to determine when the PVC become ready.
 And updating PVCs is unlikely to disrupt workloads, so it should be unnecessary to inject delay into the update process.

+If `updateStrategy` is `OnDelete`, we do not update the PVCs automatically.

 When creating new PVCs, use the `volumeClaimTemplates` from the same revision that is used to create the Pod.